BenApplegate/RegExEngine/README.md

 1. Parse a regular expression into an NFA
 2. Convert an NFA into a DFA
 3. Optimize generated DFAs
-4. (TODO) Test if a specific string matches a Regular Expression (After converting to a DFA)
+4. Test if a specific string matches a Regular Expression (After converting to a DFA)
 5. (TODO) Generate the set of all possible matches to a Regular Expression (With specified recursion limit for Kleene Closures)

 ## Limitations (That I plan on fixing)